 - The location of the nearest telephone(s) and confirm that they are available for use e.g. that the phone line is not barred;

-- The Occupational First Aiders in your Unit and their contact phone number(s).
+- The First Aid Responders in your Unit and their contact phone number(s).

 In an emergency situation, what other points need to be considered?